Historical Events in Florida From 10,000 B.C. to the Present

 1559 -- He came, he saw ... he tried to stay.
 Tristan de Luna establishes Florida's first settlement at today's Pensacola Beach.
 Starvation ensues and de Luna departs.

-1564 -- Frenchman Rene de Laudoniere comes, sees ... and stays, also in the vicinity of St. Augustine at a settlement known as Fort Caroline.
+1564 -- Frenchman Rene de Laudoniere comes, sees ... and stays, some 40 miles northwest of St. Augustine, near the mouth of the St. Johns River in what is now Mayport, at a settlement known as Fort Caroline.
 This makes the Spanish very nervous.

 1565 -- He came, he fought, he stayed.
 Spain sends Pedro Menendez de Aviles to rid Florida of the French.
 He establishes the town of St. Augustine, America's first permanent European settlement.